Web

 PreTest Workshop

 The Pre-Test workshop is an opportunity for you and your pet to review and practice the skills that will be assessed on the actual Volunteer Team Evaluation.
 The class is usually offered one time each month and will last about an hour.
-The Pre-Test Class is limited to about 5 individuals with their pets.
+The Pre-Test Class is limited to 4 individuals with their pets.
 Additional workshops will be added based on demand.
 There is no charge for the Pre-Test Class, but you must be registered to attend.
 Check our calendar for workshop dates.

 The workshops are only offered to dogs.
-Cats or rabbits will proceed directly to the Volunteer Team Evaluation step.
+Cats or rabbits will proceed directly to steps 3 and 4.

-Team Evaluation
+Volunteer Team Evaluation

 Volunteers wishing to certify more than one pet will be charged $10.00 for each additional pet.
 If more than one member of the same family wish to be certified with the same pet, each additional family member will be charged $10.00.